-So, you have made the decision to transition your some or all of your truckload freight to intermodal to take advantage of cost savings, scalability, reliable, predictable service and to reduce your company’s the carbon footprint.
+So, you have made the decision to transition some or all of your truckload freight to intermodal to take advantage of cost savings, scalability, reliable, predictable service and to reduce your company’s carbon footprint.

 The big question to answer is how can one implement intermodal successfully, which is what we will cover next.

 Truckload-like, Not “Like Truckload”

 The first thing for companies wanting to implement intermodal lanes into their logistics strategy is to realize intermodal is truckload-like, not “exactly like a truckload.”

 While intermodal has the same process of pricing, freight tender, track & trace and invoicing as truckload, there are key differences companies need to address at the start of the implementation to best move forward and avoid roadblocks or failure with their transition.

 3 Issues to Tackle for New Intermodal Encounter

 There are three issues all shippers should focus on when tackling intermodal: